precice/precice.github.io/_includes/xmlreference.md

 ##### path

+Directory path to Python module, i.e. script file.
 If it doesn't occur, the current path is used

 **Example:**
 ```xml